-The Panel further recommends that the Claimant's child should live in a less polluted area where he would not be exposed to elevated levels of nitrogen dioxide and/or PM{2.5}/PM10 (particulate matter).
+The Panel further recommends that the Claimant's child should live in a less polluted area where he would not be exposed to elevated levels of nitrogen dioxide and/or $PM{2.5}/PM{10}$ (particulate matter).
 This is not a matter for Tideway but something the Claimant may wish to pursue with her landlord.

-Item Notes for the record 3 The Panel received further information from the Project in relation to a special medical case claim (ref.
+The Panel received further information from the Project in relation to a special medical case claim (ref.
 2350-TDWAY-TTTUN-990-ZZ- ZZ-719059).

-Decision: The Panel has carried out a review of recent measured noise levels from the noise monitor closest to the claimant's property and note that the TAP noise mitigation package has been installed.
+The Panel has carried out a review of recent measured noise levels from the noise monitor closest to the claimant's property and note that the TAP noise mitigation package has been installed.
 The Panel considers that noise within the property from the construction site activities are such that the we do not consider that noise should result in significant disturbance to this claimant.
 The Panel notes that on a recent visit to the site and its immediate environs that noise was not at an elevated level and that the property benefitted from significant noise shielding provided by a high noise barrier and the office block.
-Thus, respite payments are not awarded. ----------- --
+Thus, respite payments are not awarded.

-Item Notes for the record 4 The Panel received a special medical case request to extend an award (ref.
+The Panel received a special medical case request to extend an award (ref.
 2350-TDWAY-TTTUN-990-ZZ- ZZ-719063).

-Decision: The Panel deferred determining the claim until our next meeting on 14 August 2018, when we will receive the presentation from the Project requested by the ICP on 26 June 2018 (ICP#90) to better understand what activities will take place outside the acoustic shed. ----------- ---
+The Panel deferred determining the claim until our next meeting on 14 August 2018, when we will receive the presentation from the Project requested by the ICP on 26 June 2018 (ICP#90) to better understand what activities will take place outside the acoustic shed.

-Item Notes for the record 5 The Panel received a further special medical case claim (ref.
-2350-TDWAY-TTTUN-990-ZZ- ZZ-719057) requesting respite breaks during the summer school holidays (an extension to an existing award).
+The Panel received a further special medical case claim (ref.
+2350-TDWAY-TTTUN-990-ZZ-ZZ-719057) requesting respite breaks during the summer school holidays (an extension to an existing award).
+The Panel awards respite breaks for all school holidays (including half-term holidays) until the Tideway works at Chambers Wharf are completed (in accordance with Tideway's conditions and on production of receipts).